uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

 ■ 클라우드로 해결한 문제점
   - Flexibility
   - Cost-Effectiveness
+    - AWS enables capacity to be adjusted on demand
+    - AWS eliminates many of the costs of building and maintaining on-premises data centers
   - Scalability
   - Elasticity
   - High-availability and fault-tolerance
+    - An architecture's ability to withstand failures with minimal downtime
   - Agility
     - The speed at which AWS resources are implemented
     - The ability to experiment quickly